Estimate Time4 min

 5. Employers may help fund your HSA

-Many employers match contributions you make to your HSA.
-That means that for every dollar you put in, they may also put in a dollar, up to a certain limit.
-Or, some employers may opt to contribute a lump sum to your HSA, often at the beginning or end of the year.
-In 2022, 26% of all dollars contributed to an HSA came from employers, with the average employer contribution being $869.6 Employer contributions can jump start your savings.
+Many employers match contributions made to HSAs, which means for every dollar you add, they too will either match or add money up to a certain limit.
+Some employers may opt to contribute a lump sum to your HSA, often at the beginning or end of the year.

 6. HSAs offer a cushion when you change jobs

 Potential medical expenses can be especially scary when you're in between jobs or doing freelance work.
-A healthy HSA can help you pay for qualified medical expenses if you lose your health insurance.
+A healthy HSA can help pay for qualified medical expenses if you lose your health insurance.
 Also, if you're changing jobs, HSAs are portable.

 If your new employer offers an HSA-eligible health plan with an HSA, it's possible to keep your old HSA or roll your funds into the new one.
-If your new employer doesn't offer an HSA-eligible health plan, you can still keep your old HSA; you just won't be able to contribute to it.

 Interested in learning more about HSAs?
 Visit our HSA homepage.
 If you have an employer-sponsored Fidelity HSA, you can log in to NetBenefitsLog In Required to access your account.